 “Listen…” Her words trailed off as he brushed a kiss on her cheek

 “Let me change your mind,” he whispered in her ear.
-“Not everyone is who you think they are here.
+“Not everyone is who you think they are around here.
 I know I’m not.”

 She laughed, unable to get rid of her beliefs about home.
 “You’ll have to prove it.”